AI & Emerging Tech Learning Directory for SMEs¶

 - Integration: Ideal for upskilling tech-savvy staff; use as structured internal learning modules.

-8. AI Pedagogy Project¶
+9. 💡 AI Pedagogy Project¶

-- Description: Curated assignments and tutorials promoting critical thinking about AI’s ethics, limitations, and societal impact.
+- Description: Curated assignments and tutorials promoting critical thinking about AI's ethics, limitations and societal impact.

-- Format: Adaptable classroom exercises, prompts, and tutorials.
+- Format: Adaptable classroom exercises, prompts and tutorials.

-- License: CC BY-NC-SA 4.0.
+- Licence: CC BY-NC-SA 4.0.

 - Cost: Free.